aprossi/nbexplorer/README.md

-# Poor-Notebook Explorer
+# Poor-man Notebook Explorer

 A poor-man Jupyter notebook browser, for online or offline use.

-🔒 data NEVER leaves your computer.
+Data never leaves your computer.
 Open DevTools → Network tab → no requests after page load.

 ## Advised usage: